|

 • I do full line-edit of manuscripts, mostly nonfiction, some fiction hired by authors, agents, and publishers;

-• I represent a select list of author clients and endeavor to place their books with publishers, while also co-agenting with other literary representatives on behalf of authors;
+• I represent a select list of author clients as literary agency and endeavor to place their books with publishers, while also co-agenting with other literary representatives on behalf of authors;

 • I publish independently under the Philip Turner Books imprint when dynamic opportunities arise;